MetaMask/metamask-docs/wallet/tutorials/metamask-sdk-viem-wagmi.md

   infuraAPIKey: import.meta.env.VITE_INFURA_PROJECT_ID,
   readonlyRPCMap: {
     "0x539": "http://localhost:8545",
  }
 };
 ```

-To see more detailed information on [how to make read-only requests](https://docs.metamask.io/wallet/how-to/make-read-only-requests/#use-the-infura-api), this page is useful for understanding how to use `infuraAPIKey`, `readonlyRPCMap`, and/or `defaultReadOnlyChainId` together.
+To see more detailed information on [how to make read-only requests](https://docs.metamask.io/wallet/how-to/make-read-only-requests/#use-the-infura-api), this page helps understand how to use `infuraAPIKey`, `readonlyRPCMap`, and `defaultReadOnlyChainId` together.

 ### Conclusion

-We have walked through generating a dapp using Create Wagmi and configuration of the MetaMask SDK.
-Explored how the MetaMask SDK works within a React application, how it behaves out of the box as well how we can use various options to customize it's behavior and briefly touched on other options that help you as a developer to use Infura API keys and override things like RPC mappings and default read-only chain.
+We have walked through generating a dapp using Create Wagmi and the configuration of the MetaMask SDK.
+Explored how the MetaMask SDK works within a React application with Viem and Wagmi, how it behaves out of the box, and how we can use various options to customize its behavior.
+We also discussed other options the average developer should know about when using our MetaMask JavaScript SDK.